Our2020View/Our2020View.github.io/ammeter.md

 <img src="/assets/webammeter17.jpg"/>

-With this mod, you will know three things, instead of just one, if you throw the switch in cold weather:
+With this mod, you will be able to answer three questions, instead of just one, if you throw the switch in cold weather:

 1 – As per the Winnebago design, have the switch contacts changed position and illuminated the switch light?